7 Classification Models

 • Explain the difference between regression and binary classification.

-• Build different classification models: PCA, K-means, SVM,
+• Build different classification models: Logistic Regression, SVM,

 • Tune Classifiers and calculate Performance Metrics